1. Home

 4. History of Anaesthesia

+So, to return to the affluent world and the current acceptable face of anaesthesia history!
 Although many individuals administered anaesthetic agents in the decade 1835-1845, they were not widely publicised and did not impact on general medical practice.
 On 16 October 1846, at Massachusetts General Hospital in Boston, the first public demonstration of ether anaesthesia took place.

-The anaesthetist was William Morton and the surgeon was John Warren; the operation was the removal of a lump under the jaw of Gilbert Abbott.
+The anaesthetist was William Morton, and the surgeon was John Warren; the operation was the removal of a lump under the jaw of Gilbert Abbott.
 Present in the room was another surgeon, Jacob Bigelow, who wrote a letter to a friend in London which described the process.
 This letter was carried on the mailboat SS Arcadia, which docked in Liverpool in mid-December 1846.

 On 19 December 1846 in both Dumfries and London, ether anaesthetics were given.
 Few details are available about the Dumfries anaesthetic, but it is believed that the patient had been run over by a cart and required an amputation of his leg; it is also believed that the patient died.
 In London, at 52 Gower Street, the home of an American botanist Francis Boott, a dentist named James Robinson removed a tooth of a Miss Lonsdale under ether anaesthesia.
 Two days later at University College Hospital, Robert Liston amputated the leg of a chauffeur, Frederick Churchill, while a medical student called William Squires gave an ether anaesthetic.